PatrickvanEwijk/UpperboundApproachesDuality/README.md

 # Comparison
 See /jupyter_notebooks_main_analysis/.
-Two Notebooks based on each application.
+Two Notebooks are present based on each application.
 Please note that github authentication link has been depreciated.
-The result files are stored in /resultfiles/.
+The result files have been stored in /resultfiles/.

 # Additional analyses
 1. Timing the pure dual (martingale minimisation approaches) and find a relationship between the empirical computation time in the relevant input parameters of the algorithms.
 See /timingMartingaleMinimisation/